gdarko/digital-license-manager/readme.txt

 == Description ==

-**Digital License Manager is licensing plugin for WordPress that can be used to keep track of and sell your licenses form your site.
+**Digital License Manager is licensing plugin for WordPress that can be used sell your license keys form your site.
 Supported and maintained by friendly team behind. 😎**

 The plugin is compatible with WooCommerce, although it can be used as standalone License Manager without WooCommerce.

 ### ✨ Free Features